 After a long day at work, your employees may look forward to a nice relaxing evening at home.
 Help them unwind with a gift card for a massage or nearby spa.
 You can also put together a gift with candles, energizing aromatherapy shower steamers, soothing tea, Himalayan pink salt skin scrub, cozy blankets, and comforting gourmet soup with rolls and dessert.

-Tip: With a Spoonful of Comfort corporate account, you’ll receive a 15% discount on packages, including holiday gifts with candles, blankets, cookies, socks, cocoa, and more.
+Tip: With a Spoonful of Comfort corporate account, you can pick out the perfect gift basket for new employees, including employee appreciation with candles, blankets, cookies, socks, cocoa, and more.

-Save on the Best New Employee Welcome Gifts with a Spoonful of Comfort Corporate Account
+Save on the Best Welcome Gifts for New Employees with a Spoonful of Comfort Corporate Account

 Choosing a new employee welcome gift has never been easier.
 Simply sign up for a corporate account with Spoonful of Comfort, and we’ll help you organize, order, and deliver all your employee gifts—with a discount!

 Corporate account holders will work with a personal account specialist that manages your calendar and gift list.
-You’ll also receive 15% off your bulk orders, have opportunities for earning loyalty benefits, and gain access to special holiday offers.
+You’ll also receive 15% off company orders, have access to exclusive corporate packages, and get incredible concierge-style service.
 Plus, you’ll get a monthly newsletter full of great tips and ideas relating to best practices for corporate gift giving.

 Get started streamlining and improving your welcome gift ideas for new employees.
 Or, try us out before you decide.
-Call 1-855-205-7587 to speak with a corporate account specialist at Spoonful of Comfort and get a personalized promo code for a discounted sample product today!
+Request a free corporate account and get a personalized promo code for a discounted sample product today.

-Check out our corporate account page for more information, to access a downloadable brochure, holiday catalog, and free gifting spreadsheet, or to sign up for a corporate account.
+Check out our corporate account page for more information, to access a downloadable brochure, a spreadsheet for bulk orders, or to sign up for a corporate account.
 Start saving your company time and money with thoughtful employee gifts for every occasion.